hoodoer/JS-Tap/README.md

 #### BEX Beacon (Browser Extension)
 The **BEX Beacon** is a browser extension version of JS-Tap.
 It serves two primary purposes:
 1. **Passive Intelligence:** It monitors all browsing activity across all domains (configurable via whitelist), capturing cookies (including httpOnly with full metadata), localStorage, sessionStorage, request headers, and navigation events without requiring an XSS vulnerability.
-2. **Active Dropper:** It can be tasked via the JS-Tap portal to inject a full JS-Tap implant into specific domains.
+2. **Active Dropper:** It can be tasked via the JS-Tap portal to inject a DOM Beacon into specific domains.
 This allows you to turn a simple browser extension into a delivery vehicle for full post-exploitation implants.

 The BEX Beacon uses app-layer encrypted communication (AES-GCM) with the JS-Tap server.
 All telemetry and task responses are encrypted end-to-end through a single endpoint, making network traffic harder to fingerprint.